 2] Use Command Prompt

-A simple execution of command-line can also let you Disable Windows 10 Bluetooth Absolute Volume.
+A simple execution of command-line can also let you Disable Windows 11 or 10 Bluetooth Absolute Volume.
 Proceed with the below steps to carry out the task –

 - Type cmd on taskbar search box and hit Enter.
 Once the Command Prompt black window shows up, insert the below command and press Enter to run it.